-You may have seen or heard about meditation machines in the news or perhaps while online, but what do these machines consist of and how do they actually work?
+You may have seen or heard about meditation machines in the news or perhaps while online, but what does a meditation machine consist of and how do they actually work?
 Have a look at what all the fuss is about here.
 This introduction to meditation machines and how they use light and sound to achieve a number of different results for those who use them is the perfect starting point.

 What Are Meditation Machines